isabella232/stacki-hdp-bridge/README.md

 backend-0-4: 0    4    2    backend   default ----------- os        install
 ```

 Now we'll install the Ambari appliance.
 If you have not installed all the backend machines yet, you can do so at this time.
 There are no dependencies between the Ambari server and the backend machines.

 Set the disks and controllers to nuke if this is the first time:
 ```
 # stack set host attr backend ambari attr=nukedisks value=true
 # stack set host attr backend ambari attr=nukecontroller value=true
 ```
 (The "backend ambari" in the above commands automatically apply the command to any machine that is one of those appliances.
 You can use regexes too.
 Neato huh?)

 Set them to install on the next pxe boot.
 (Your machines are set to pxe first right?
-If you're managing a cluster and they're not, why not?
+If you're managing a cluster and they're not,
+why not?
 You need to explain.
+If your explanation starts out with, "Because Networking..." then we get it and we extend our sympathies to you.)

 ```
 # stack set host boot backend ambari action=install